Zelda Fitzgerald: Meeting Ernest Hemingway

 Returning to Paris in April 1925, Zelda met Ernest Hemingway, whose career her husband did much to promote.
 Through Hemingway, the Fitzgeralds were introduced to Gertrude Stein, Alice B. Toklas, Robert McAlmon, and others.
-Scott and Hemingway became close friends, but Zelda and Hemingway disliked each other from their first meeting.
+Scott and Hemingway became close friends, but Zelda and Hemingway instantly disliked each other from their first meeting, although Hemingway admitted to having an "erotic dream" about Zelda the night they met.
 She openly referred to him with homophobic slurs and denounced him as a "fairy with hair on his chest".
 She considered Hemingway's domineering macho persona to be merely a posture to conceal his homosexuality; in turn, Hemingway told Scott that Zelda was "insane".
 In his memoir A Moveable Feast, Hemingway claims he realized that Zelda had a mental illness when she insisted that jazz singer Al Jolson was greater than Jesus Christ.
-Hemingway alleged that Zelda sought to destroy her husband, and she purportedly taunted Fitzgerald over his penis' size.
+Hemingway alleged that Zelda sought to destroy her husband, and she purportedly taunted Fitzgerald over his penis size.
 After examining it in a public restroom, Hemingway confirmed Fitzgerald's penis to be of average size.

 Hemingway claimed that Zelda urged her husband to write lucrative short stories as opposed to novels in order to support her accustomed lifestyle.
 To supplement their income, Fitzgerald often wrote stories for magazines such as The Saturday Evening Post, Collier's Weekly, and Esquire.
-"I always felt a story in The Post was tops", Zelda later recalled, "But Scott couldn't stand to write them.
+"I always felt a story in The Post was tops," Zelda later recalled, "but Scott couldn't stand to write them.
 He was completely cerebral, you know.
 All mind."
-Scott would write his stories in an 'authentic' manner, then rewrite them to add plot twists which increased their salability as magazine stories.
+Scott would write his stories in an "authentic" manner and then rewrite them to add plot twists, which increased their salability as magazine stories.
 This "whoring" for Zelda—as Hemingway dubbed these sales—emerged as a sore point in their friendship.
 After reading The Great Gatsby, Hemingway vowed to put any differences with Fitzgerald aside and to aid him in any way he could, although he feared Zelda would derail Fitzgerald's career.
 In a letter to Fitzgerald, Hemingway warned him that Zelda would derail his career: